SouthEugeneRoboticsTeam/vision/README.md

 					  upper color threshold for BGR values
 -v, --verbose         for debugging, prints useful values
 ```

+### Camera

-For use with the Microsoft Lifecam 3000, the camera's exposure should be set manually because the Lifecam will auto-adjust otherwise, making thresholding difficult.
+For use with the Microsoft Lifecam 3000, the camera's exposure should be
+set manually because the Lifecam will auto-adjust otherwise, making
+thresholding difficult.
 This can be done with V4L:

 ```
-sudo apt-get install v4l-utils v4l-ctl -d /dev/video0 -c exposure_absolute=50
+$ sudo apt-get install v4l-utils
+$ v4l-ctl -d /dev/video0 -c exposure_absolute=50
 ```

 <!-- Badge URLs -->

 [team-img]:     https://img.shields.io/badge/team-2521-7d26cd.svg?style=flat-square